fuine/msc-thesis-typst/content/ch3_results.typ

 has a fairly constant standard deviation.
 Its mean, however, can worsen from time to time, and does so for several generations.

-#figure(image("../images/icebergs/best.svg"),
+#figure(
+  image("../images/icebergs/best.svg"),
-  caption: [Best fitness in population and 'running' best fitness found during optimization on
+  caption: [Best fitness in population and 'running' best fitness found during
-    the Icebergs dataset.
+    optimization on the Icebergs dataset.], )<fig:icebergs_best>
-  ]
-)<fig:icebergs_best>

 #multipage-subfigures(
   ("icebergs/means.svg", [Limited for CMA-ES]), ("icebergs/means_limited.svg", [Limited for DES and jSO]),
-  caption: [Mean fitness in generation and standard deviation resulting from optimization on the
+  caption: [Mean fitness in generation and standard deviation resulting from
-    Icebergs dataset.
-  ],
+    optimization on the Icebergs dataset.],
-  label: <fig:icebergs_means>
+  label: <fig:icebergs_means>,
 )

 Logarithmic loss history for the best individuals is shown in @fig:icebergs_losses.